Your guide to Dal's mental health resources

 Online self-help

-If you're an international student, you also have access to the I.M.
+If you're an international student, you have access to the I.M.
 Well mobile app.
 It acts as a student assistance program, can be accessed 24/7, and is offered in 180 languages.
 It gives you access to professionals who can provide or connect you with the support you need for issues including: anxiety, depression, discrimination, finances, family stress, and legal issues.

 Your friends